devcontainers/ci/CONTRIBUTING.md

 When a PR is created, some tests will be automatically triggered against the PR.
 The full suite of tests requires secrets and needs to be triggered by a maintainer.

+Testing and publishing the AzDO task requires the `AZDO_TOKEN` GitHub secret to be an AzDO PAT for monacotools with Build Read & Execute, Marketplace Publish and Packing Read & Write permissions.

 ## Miscellaneous

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).